Alice in Wonderland syndrome: Migraines

+1 in 10 people who experience migraines have symptoms of Alice in Wonderland syndrome.
 The role of migraines in Alice in Wonderland syndrome is still not understood, but both vascular and electrical theories have been suggested.
 For example, visual distortions may be a result of transient, localized ischemia in areas of the visual pathway during migraine attacks.
 In addition, a spreading wave of depolarization of cells (particularly glial cells) in the cerebral cortex during migraine attacks can eventually activate the trigeminal nerve's regulation of the vascular system.
 The intense cranial pain during migraines is due to the connection of the trigeminal nerve with the thalamus and thalamic projections onto the sensory cortex.
 Alice in Wonderland syndrome symptoms can precede, accompany, or replace the typical migraine symptoms.
 Typical migraines (aura, visual derangements, hemicrania headache, nausea, and vomiting) are both a cause and an associated symptom of Alice in Wonderland Syndrome.
 Alice in Wonderland Syndrome is associated with macrosomatognosia which can mostly be experienced during migraine auras.

 Genetic and environmental influence

 While there currently is no identified genetic locus/loci associated with Alice in Wonderland syndrome, observations suggest that a genetic component may exist but the evidence so far is inconclusive.
 There is also an established genetic component for migraines which may be considered to be a possible cause and influence for hereditary Alice in Wonderland syndrome.
 Though most frequently described in children and adolescents, observational studies have found that many parents of children experiencing Alice in Wonderland syndrome have also experienced similar symptoms themselves, though often unrecognized.
 Family history may then be a potential risk factor for Alice in Wonderland syndrome.

 One example of environmental influences on the incidence of Alice in Wonderland syndrome includes the drug use and toxicity of topiramate.
 Other reports of tyramine usage and the association with Alice in Wonderland syndrome has been reported but current evidence is inconclusive.
-Further research is required to establish the genetic and environmental influences on Alice in Wonderland syndrome.
+The genetic and environmental influences on Alice in Wonderland syndrome are unknown.

 The neuronal effect of cortical spreading depression (CSD) on TPO-C may demonstrate the link between migraines and Alice in Wonderland Syndrome.
 As children experience Alice in Wonderland Syndrome more than adults, it is hypothesized that structural differences in the brain between children and adults may play a role in the development of this syndrome.